-Following training, the reconstruction errors at the non-pilot streams are monitored and compared against the error indicator $\theta\,\etaBs\sigma_{K+1}$~\eqref{eq:boundViolated}.
-For this test, we set $\theta = 1$.
-The non-pilot streams, along with the DEIM- and MILP-based reconstructions, before and during the disturbance, are plotted in Figure~\ref{fig:singleSim} along with the associated error estimators $\etaBs\sigma_{K+1}$ for each pilot configuration.
-Before the disturbance and during ambient operating conditions, both the DEIM- and MILP-based reconstructions are accurate and well within the error estimate.
-At the first sample following the line fault, the error estimator is violated according to~\eqref{eq:boundViolated} for the DEIM-based reconstruction at the non-pilot bus $63$, and the fault is correctly detected.
-At bus $57$, the estimator is very nearly violated; this motivates rescaling the estimator by values of $\theta<1$.
+Following training, the reconstruction errors for the non-pilot datastreams are monitored and compared against the values of the error indicator $\theta\,\etaBs\sigma_{K+1}$~\eqref{eq:boundViolated}.
+For this test, we set $\theta = 1$ as a baseline.
+The non-pilot voltage magnitude and phasor angle datastreams before and during the disturbance, along with their DEIM- and MILP-based reconstructions, are plotted in Figures~\ref{fig:singleSim_voltage} and~\ref{fig:singleSim_angle}.
+We also overlay the error plots with the values of the corresponding error estimator $\etaBs\sigma_{K+1}$.
+Before the disturbance and during ambient operating conditions, both the DEIM- and MILP-based reconstructions of the non-pilot datastreams are accurate and well within their respective error estimates.
+Within one second of the line fault, the detection mechanism~\eqref{eq:boundViolated} is triggered by the DEIM-based reconstructions of the non-pilot voltage magnitude datastreams at both buses 63 and 67, and the non-pilot phasor angle datastream at bus 61.
+Therefore, the fault is correctly detected.
+For the non-pilot phasor angle datastream at bus $68$, the estimator is very nearly violated; this motivates rescaling the estimator by values of $\theta<1$.
+We emphasize however that the disturbance is still correctly detected because the condition~\eqref{eq:boundViolated} is triggered by at least one of the non-pilot streams.
 For the MILP-based reconstruction, the error remains within acceptable parameters according to the estimator (as $\etaBs$ is excessively large), and thus no fault is detected.